-As the demand of professionals and trained personnel in the food industry as well as in research and development in government and industrial set-up is immense, the Department of Food Technology has the following objectives
+As the demand of professionals and trained personnel in the food industry, research government set-up is immense, the Department of Food Technology has the following objectives:

-- To produce professionally competent, proficient and highly skilled personnel in the field of food technology, with a knowledge of various aspects of food science and technology including the quality of raw material, packaging standards and methodology, health and hygiene parameters, processing techniques, storage and food value. - To enhance institutional capability to develop linkages with Industries and Community based regular and continuing education programs in the relevant areas. - To impart technical and techno-managerial skill to the unemployed youth and the agrarian society. - To promote R&D in the field and assist in the implementation of the food processing, safety and quality management of the food regulating bodies like FSSAI, BIS, ISO, CODEX. - To promote R&D in the field and assist in the implementation of the food safety and quality management process of the food regulating bodies.
+- 1. To produce professionally competent, proficient, and highly skilled personnel in the field of food technology, with a knowledge of various aspects of food science and technology including raw material quality & packaging standards and methodology, health and hygiene parameters, processing techniques, storage and food value. - 2.
+To enhance institutional capability to develop linkages with Industries and community based regular and continuing education programs in the relevant areas. - 3.
+To impart techno-managerial skill to the unemployed youth and the agrarian society. - 4.
+To promote R&D in the field and assist in the implementation of the food processing, safety and quality management of the regulating bodies like FSSAI, BIS, ISO, CODEX. - 5.
+To promote R&D in the field and assist in the implementation of the food safety and quality management process of the food regulating bodies.

-2. Faculty and Area of Interest
+2. Faculties and Areas of Interest

-Prof. Farhan Jalees Ahmad Dean, School of Interdisciplinary Sciences and Technology (SIST) Jamia Hamdard, New Delhi-62
+Prof. Farhan Jalees Ahmad

+Dean, School of Interdisciplinary Sciences

+and Technology (SIST)

+Jamia Hamdard